College Tax Credit

 You must be attending a degree program at least half time during your first four years of college.

 When does the American Opportunity Tax Credit expire?
-The American Opportunity Credit started in 2009 and has been extended to include tax years 2016 and 2017.
+The American Opportunity Credit started in 2009 and is still in effect in 2023.

 Lifetime Learning Credit